 Note that in the wintertime, is getting dark around 16:00, so plan your visit accordingly.
 It is also best to check in advance the opening and closing hours as they might change.

 There are 3 long walking trails you can do.
 You can walk on your own or pay for a guide.
 Tour guides are available in English, German, Russian and Polish.
 Also other languages on demand.

 Each one of the trails is marked with a different color and you need approximately one hour to walk across.
 You can find information boards along the way.

-Important to see in the Red Trail is the bunker with number 13.
-That was the shelter of the Nazi leader, Schron Adolfa Hitlera.
+It is important to see in the Red Trail the bunker with the number 13, which was the shelter of the Nazi leader, Schron Adolfa Hitlera.

 - Hotel Księżycowy Dworek *** (4 min Drive)

 - For a group of people, it might be best to get an apartment.
-Apartament Parkowy (7 min Drive).
-Apartament Stara Kamienica (12 min Drive)
+Apartament Parkowy (7 min Drive) and Apartment Stara Kamienica (12 min Drive)